Miss Priyambada

 Miss Priyambada (মিস প্রিয়ংবদা) was released on 18 August 1967.
 This is a Bengali movie starring Bhanu Bandyopadhyay, Jahar Roy, Tarun Kumar and Lili Chakraborty.

 Plot

 Biltu [বিল্টু](Tarun Kumar) is a very honest, sincere, and energetic young man, who stays at a boarding house Pantha Nibas.
 Biltu loves Doli [ডলি].
 Her maternal uncle is the only guardian.
-A neighbor of Biltu comes to her uncle and informs that Doli and Biltu likes each other.
+A neighbor of Biltu comes to her uncle and informs that Doli and Biltu like each other.
 Doli's uncle then decides to arrange her marriage as soon as possible.
-He contacts his business friend and finalises the groom, who is one of his friend's son.
-After listening this news, Biltu seeks for help from his friends.
+He contacts his business friend and finalises on the groom, who is one of his friend's son.
+After hearing this news, Biltu seeks for help from his friends.
 One of them eventually enters the house as a nurse (with false name Priyambada, played by Bhanu Bandyopadhyay) to take care of Doli and another friend is appointed as the house guard.
-Meanwhile, Doli's uncle proposes Miss Priyambada.
-After have some hilarious incidents, Biltu weds Doli and lives happily together.
+Meanwhile, Doli's uncle proposes to Miss Priyambada.
+After some hilarious incidents, Biltu weds Doli and they live happily together.